Hyperpigmentation: One Size Does Not Fit All

 The second (B) type of hyperpigmentation is very common because so many skincare products contain sensitizing ingredients, but are not always labeled accordingly.
 I have found that I personally am very sensitive to some acids, for example, which can carry a risk of increased sun sensitivity and therefore a risk of hyperpigmentation as well.
 While the FDA does require all acid products to include a disclaimer about the increased risk of sun sensitivity, there are many skincare consumers who nonetheless use acids daily and in all climates.
 If this describes your skincare regimen and you find that you struggle with dark spots, you may want to consider taking a break from any acid-containing products to see if they are causing or worsening your hyperpigmentation.
 Stay tuned for more on this type of hyperpigmentation, which I’ll be investigating further as I work on developing a milder acid-based product for our line!

 And for those who have Type C hyperpigmentation, while there may be nothing you can do to change your genetics, there is plenty you can do to protect yourself from sun exposure and to begin to heal any existing sun-induced damage.
-Most important is to find a sunscreen you will enjoy for daily use, such as Farizad’s Veil Sun Reflector, which can be blended with your favorite facial oil or serum.
+Most important is to find a sun shield you will enjoy for daily use, such as Farizad’s Veil Sun Reflector, which can be blended with your favorite facial oil or serum.
 (I like to blend it with Ruby Face Oil, which offers additional sun-damage-correcting properties.)
 I also recommend safe topical products to lighten and even the skin tone, such as Ruby Oil and Nap in the Meadow Face Serum.
 This combination of Nap in the Meadow, Ruby Oil, and Farizad’s Veil is a perfect starting point for addressing hyperpigmentation due to sun exposure and age, and is a combination that has worked well for members of my own family in the past.

 Leave a comment